ultravideo/uvgVPCCenc/README.md

 uvgVPCCenc
 =======

-uvgVPCCenc is an academic open-source volumetric video encoder for the state of the art Video-based Point-Compression (V-PCC) standard. uvgVPCCenc is being developed in C++ under the BSD-3-Clause license.
+uvgVPCCenc is an academic, open-source volumetric video encoder for the state-of-the-art Video-based Point Cloud Compression (V-PCC) standard.
+It serves as a research platform for new coding tool development and a practical V-PCC encoder for public use.

-The uvgVPCC encoder accepts point cloud frames as input (with geometry being positive integers), supports all voxel sizes, and runs on Linux.
-In version 1.0, the focus is on building a functional encoding pipeline using only essential tools and algorithms inspired by the TMC2 reference software.
-Prioritizing practical encoding, we’ve omitted lossless tools and those adding significant computational complexity such as geometry reconstruction.
-In the future we plan on developing innovative methods to reduce the massive complexity of the V-PCC encoding process.
+uvgVPCCenc is being developed in C++ under the permissive BSD-3-Clause license.
+It accepts point cloud frames as input (with geometry being positive integers), supports all voxel sizes, and runs on Linux. uvgVPCCenc 1.0 implements a functional encoding pipeline using only essential coding tools and algorithms inspired by the TMC2 reference software.
+It prioritizes practical encoding by omitting tools, like geometry reconstruction and lossless tools.

-uvgVPCCenc serves as a research platform for new coding tool development and other encoder research activities as well as provides a high-quality and practical V-PCC encoder for the public to use.

 uvgVPCCenc is still under development.
 Speed and RD-quality will continue to improve.